rolling-stock-scheduling/rssched-solver/README.md

 - has a main which is similar to the /solve function of the server

 - here is the place to try test-objectives

-#### python_visualization

-- a schedule in json-format can be visualized using poetry
-- see the README.md within the python_visualization folder